 According to MarketsandMarkets, the global pharmaceutical contract development and manufacturing market is projected to reach USD 126.63 billion by 2024 from USD 90 billion in 2019, at a CAGR of 7.1% during the forecast period.
-Growth in this market is driven by the rising demand for generics, increasing investments in pharmaceutical R&D, and investments in advanced manufacturing technologies by CDMOs.
+Growth in this market is driven by the rising demand for generics, increasing investments in pharmaceutical R&D, and investments in advanced manufacturing software like the electronic batch record (EBR) by CDMOs.
 Also, the increasing demand for biological therapies, growing focus on specialty medicines, growth in the nuclear medicines sector, and advancements in cell and gene therapies are expected to offer opportunities for market growth in the coming years.

 The pharmaceutical development and manufacturing requirements are in constant flux.
 It is therefore imperative for companies to be abreast of industry trends to be successful and maintain their position in the market.